gompiler/glc/doc/exported-org-files/milestone3.md

 instructions to signficantly longer patterns.

-<a id="org44231cc"></a>
+<a id="orgcf89681"></a>

 # Semantics

-<a id="org8cf77df"></a>
+<a id="orgefa8b1c"></a>

 ## Scoping Rules

-<a id="orgcffe21c"></a>
+<a id="org938b78f"></a>

 ### Go Semantics

 In `GoLite`, new scopes are opened for block statements, `for` loops, `if` / `else` statements and function declarations (for the parameters and the function body).
-A new scope separates identifiers (which are associated to type maps, variables, functions and the constants true/false) from the other scopes' identifiers.

-Whenever we refer to an identifier, it will reference the identifier declared in the closest scope.
+A new scope separates identifiers (which are associated with type maps, variables, functions and the constants `true` and `false`) from the other scopes' identifiers.
+Whenever we refer to an identifier, it references the identifier declared in the closest scope.

-There is nothing very special about scoping in `GoLite`, the main notable thing is that something like `var a = a` will refer to `a` in a previous scope, not the current `a` that was just declared, unlike certain languages like `C`.
+There is nothing very special about scoping in `GoLite`.
+The main notable thing is that something like `var a = a` will refer to `a` in a previous scope, not the current `a` that was just declared, unlike languages like `C`.
-On the other hand, recursive types such as `type b b` fail as expected, do not reference a type from higher scopes.
+On the other hand, recursive types such as `type b b` fail as expected, and do not reference a type from higher scopes.

-<a id="org9c31902"></a>
+<a id="org7d3385a"></a>

 ### Mapping Strategy

-JVM bytecode, only has \`\`scoping'' for `methods`, as they have their own locals and stack.
-However, block statements and the statements inside of them do not have any scopes (except of course method calls), as we do not have any constructs like loops, if statements or switch statements.
-In a higher level language, we could just append the scope to each identifier to keep them all unique; renaming would also eliminate the need for separate scopes, as we already typecheck the correct use of identifiers, and no further conflicts will arise.
-In our case, we use a similar strategy.
-Recall that in the typecheck phase we generate a new checked AST with simplified information and assumptions.
-The identifiers in this AST also change, where they are tuples that contain the original identifier and the scope they were declared in.
-Thus, each scoped identifier refers to a unique declaration of a scoped identifier.
+JVM bytecode only has \`\`scoping'' for `methods`, as they have their own locals and stack.
+Block statements do not exist per se, and statements except called method bodies are scope-less.
+In higher level languages, we could just append the scope depth to all identifier names to keep them unique, also eliminating the need for separate scopes, as we already typecheck the correct use of identifiers.
+In our case, we have scoped identifiers in our newly generated typechecked AST which we convert to offsets (for locals).

-Given that our target language is JVM bytecode, our intermediate representation will instead provide a unique index to each variable, such that it remains one to one with the original scoped identifier key.
-Variables with the same scoped identifier will be given the same offset, and we will optimize our stack limit by reusing offsets when two variables can never occur at the same time, due to branching.
+These offsets can be used in our intermediate representation, where the offsets are unique for each variable declaration.
+Variables with the same scoped identifier will be given the same offset, and we can optimize our stack limit by reusing offsets when two variables can never occur at the same time due to branching.

-<a id="orgfa8bc57"></a>
+<a id="org538b1ec"></a>

 ## Switch Statements

-<a id="orgce2af00"></a>
+<a id="org6e39aa2"></a>

 ### Go Semantics

-In `GoLite`, `switch` statements consist of an optional simple statement, an optional expression and a (potentially empty) list of case statements.
+In `GoLite`, `switch` statements consist of an optional simple statement, an optional expression and a list of case statements.
 Case statements are either a case with a non-empty list of expressions, or a default case with no additional expression.
-Each case statement also contains a block statement, containing code to execute upon a match.
+Each case statement also contains a block statement, containing code to execute upon match.
 This makes them structurally different when compared to Java or `C` / `C++`, where:

 -   Simple statements don't exist.